-Note - the new provisions of the Fair Work Act relating to fixed term contracts expressly state that an employer must not change the nature of the work or tasks the employee is required to perform or otherwise alter an employment relationship, for the purposes of avoiding the operation of the new limitation provisions on fixed term contracts.
+Note - the provisions of the Fair Work Act relating to fixed term contracts expressly state that an employer must not change the nature of the work or tasks the employee is required to perform or otherwise alter an employment relationship for the purposes of avoiding the operation of the limitation provisions on fixed term contracts.

-An employer may be subject to civil penalties if they are found in breach of these new provisions.
+An employer may be subject to civil penalties if they are found in breach of the fixed term contract provisions.